ansible/ansible/docs/docsite/rst/scenario_guides/guide_gce.rst

-Ansible + Google have been working together on a set of auto-generated Ansible modules designed to consistently and comprehensively cover the entirety of the Google Cloud Platform.
+Ansible + Google have been working together on a set of auto-generated Ansible modules designed to consistently and comprehensively cover the entirety of the Google Cloud Platform (GCP).

 Ansible contains modules for managing Google Cloud Platform resources, including creating instances, controlling network access, working with